5l1v3r1/iphoneos-membrane/README.md

 **Requirements:** `macOS` with installed `XCode` >= 7.3, `Theos`, `jailbroken iOS device` >= 10.0.

+First you need to compile main membrane handler.
+After this you should build custom dyld patch located in `patch/`.
+Patch should be installed on target device to provide command interface and full system control for membrana handler.

 ## Features

 * **`shell`** - Execute system command.